zrythm/zrythm/doc/user/contributing/testing.rst

 =======

 You can fetch the latest master branch from https://git.zrythm.org/cgit/zrythm/snapshot/zrythm-master.tar.gz and start testing the latest features.
-You can report any bugs, ideas and impressions by creating an issue on `Savannah <https://savannah.nongnu.org/support/?group=zrythm>`_.
+You can report any bugs, ideas and impressions by creating an issue on `Redmine <https://redmine.zrythm.org/projects/zrythm/issues>`_.

 If you are on Arch Linux or derivatives such as Parabola, the latest master branch can be installed via the ``zrythm-git``